canonical/snapd/interfaces/builtin/README.md

 - auto-connected app-provided slots  (eg, mir)
 - manually connected app-provided slots (eg, bluez)

-such that they will follow this pattern:
+As such, that they will follow this pattern:

     slots:
       auto-connected-implicit-slot: